Aggregate function combinators¶

-Allows to divide data by groups, and then separately aggregates the data in those groups.
-Groups are created by splitting the values of one of the columns into intervals.
+Lets you divide data into groups, and then separately aggregates the data in those groups.
+Groups are created by splitting the values from one column into intervals.

 <aggFunction>Resample(start, end, step)(<aggFunction_params>, resampling_key)

-step— Step for separating the whole interval by subintervals.
+step— Step for separating the whole interval into subintervals.
 The

 aggFunctionis executed over each of those subintervals independently.

-resampling_key— Column, which values are used for separating data by intervals.
+resampling_key— Column whose values are used for separating data into intervals.

 - Array of